Teen Entrepreneur Academy (TEA)

 |Business Plan Competition

 Students learn how to realize the business ideas or the passion in their hearts for business.
-Faculty from Concordia's School of Business, local successful business leaders and entrepreneurs provide training.
+Faculty from Concordia's School of Business and Economics, local successful business leaders and entrepreneurs provide training.
 Student teams will write business plans and learn best business practices and strategies for starting a business.
 TEA is limited to 100 high school students.
 Investment is $1,250 (financial assistance available for low-income families) for United States citizen students and $1,850 for International students (US dollars) for living on campus for one week including room, board, books, field trips and classes.
 Register Now.
 Questions, call 949-214-3398 or email: email@example.com.

 Concordia University is located in the beautiful and modern City of Irvine, California inside of an exclusive private residential community surrounded by million dollar homes, on a spectacular 70-acre hillside overlooking the surrounding cities.
 The master-planned City has been rated as the safest city in America.
 Read more about the City of Irvine Click Here.